isomerpages/moe-peihwaprespri/_about-pei-hwa/General Information/ICT Acceptable Use Policy (AUP) Agreement.md

 third_nav_title: General Information
 ---
 <p>Computing devices and access to the Internet have become a necessity for
-work, play and learning in the 21st century.
-Pei Hwa Presbyterian Primary School is committed to providing a safe and conducive learning environment for all students.
-As a user of our ICT facilities, you are required to abide by the rules stated in this <strong>Acceptable Use Policy Agreement (AUP).</strong>
+work, play and learning in the 21st century. <strong>Pei Hwa Presbyterian Primary School</strong> is committed to providing a safe and conducive learning environment for all students.
+As a user of our ICT facilities, you are required to comply with the rules outlined in this <strong>Acceptable Use Policy Agreement (AUP).</strong>
 </p>
 <p>This policy applies to all students in this school and the use of our
 school’s ICT facilities, equipment and resources.
 ICT facilities, equipment